 The process of designing, fabricating, and installing a custom exhibit space should not be taken lightly—it’s a big job!
 Creating a memorable experience for booth visitors takes strategic thinking and creativity.

-The New Jersey Division of Travel & Tourism is ready to hit the road with their new trade show experience that’s sure to attract attention wherever they go.
+The New Jersey Division of Travel & Tourism is ready to hit the road with their new, bold trade show experience and is sure to attract attention wherever they go.
 They’re also seeing significant cost savings by using the engaging 50’x30’ modular booth annually at IPW and smaller modular configurations (10’x10’ and others) at several national trade shows per year.

 Read more about our work with New Jersey here.